MULTITUDE CATALOGUE – MIMA X VHILS

 In 1991, the Belle-Vue brewery was sold to Interbrew.
 At the time, it was the last great Brussels brewery and the largest Belgian Geuze Brewery.
 However, business quickly relocated to Sint-Pieters-Leeuw and the site of the Quai du Hainaut was used only as a warehouse for drums.
 In 2009, the site was finally sold.

 As for MIMA, its transformation works of the original production site began in 2015 alongside the canal.
 The museum opened its doors to the public for the first time on April 15th 2016.
-This year, 2016, also marks the centenary of the building.
+The year 2016 also marks the centenary of the building.

 Main partners